edanaher/idecl/docs/student.md

 The save and load buttons allow you to save and load from the server.
 All changes are automatically saved on your computer, and saved to the server within a short time.
 If the save button is yellow, your changes have not yet been saved to the server and will not be visible to your teacher; you can click it or wait a few seconds for it to turn green.
 Additionally, if you try to leave the page without saving to the server, you will get a warning about unsaved work.
 If you ignore this warning, you will not lose work, but it won't be visible to your teacher until you save.

+If you are working across multiple computers, you need to remember to load the newest code whenever you switch.
+To help with this, the load button will turn red if the server code is newer than your local code.
+This detection is not foolproof, but should be a good reminder of when you need to load your work.

 #### History

 Below save and load are two arrow buttons and a pair of numbers.
 These let you go back in your history to see files as they previously existed.
 However, this file is incomplete and buggy; it should not lose data, but may not give you a true history of your file.
 Hopefully this will be fixed in the next couple weeks.